LPC-language/signal-server/README.md

     `signal-android/app/src/main/res/raw/whisper.store` using an application
     like [Keystore Explorer](https://keystore-explorer.org/).
 10. From https://console.firebase.google.com, create a Firebase project for `signal-server` using your activated Google Cloud account.
-Create an app (the Android app) within the project.
-From "Project Settings", download `google-services.json` for the app and update `signal-android/app/src/main/res/values/firebase_messaging.xml` accordingly.
+Add an Android app to the project.
+Download `google-services.json` for the app and update `signal-android/app/src/main/res/values/firebase_messaging.xml` accordingly (leave the "default_web_client_id" line as it is).
-11. From https://console.cloud.google.com, navigate to "IAM & Admin/Service
-    Accounts" and for
-    "firebase-adminsdk-xyz@project-name.iam.gserviceaccount.com", choose
-    "Actions/Manage keys".
-Add a new key with "ADD KEY/Create new key" and store the downloaded JSON data in
-    `signal-server/src/config/fcm-key/service-account.json`.
-It should look
+11. Go to "Project Settings/Service accounts", generate a new private key for the Firebase Admin SDK and save the downloaded JSON data as `signal-server/src/config/fcm-key/service-account.json`.
+It should look like this:
-    like this: